Inez Corley -- Orangeburg

+ORANGEBURG -- Funeral services for Ms. Inez Corley, 88, of Orangeburg, will be held at 1 p.m.
+Wednesday, March 11, 2020, in the Simmons Funeral Home chapel, 2868 Columbia Road, Orangeburg, with interment to follow in Belleville Memorial Gardens.
+The Rev. Warren Smith and the Rev. N.A.
+McMillian are officiating.

-ORANGEBURG -- Ms. Inez Corley of Orangeburg passed away Thursday, March 5, 2020, at The Oaks, Orangeburg.
+Ms. Corley passed away Thursday, March 5, at The Oaks nursing home.

 You have free articles remaining.